 3. Focus on Results Rather Than Methods

 Wondering what methods students could apply to improve their time management skills?
-When my firstborn son was still in homeschool, I invested hours coaching him on time blocking on digital calendars, the Kanban approach, paper planners, and more.
+When my firstborn son was still homeschooling, I invested hours coaching him on time-blocking digital calendars, the Kanban approach, paper planners, and more.
 As I wrote this post, I asked him what advice he would offer to parents seeking to help their children become effective time managers.

 His response carried a bit of a bite, but I think he’s right.
 He said we shouldn’t worry about what method our children use; instead, we should focus on results.
 Introduce your children to a variety of methods, (memories of our time management training sessions flash through my mind), but give them the freedom and flexibility to adopt whatever system works best for them.